 When it comes to paying for a stimulant detox program, most major insurance providers are required to include some level of coverage.
 Our admissions team can easily verify your coverage and help you find a treatment center that is in-network.
 If medical insurance is not available, or there is a high deductible, there are alternative options such as scholarships and payment plans.
 Our team is happy to direct you to the resources to ensure those who need treatment have access to it.

-Stimulant Detox at Amethyst
+Amphetamine Detox at Amethyst

 At The Freedom Center, we encourage those struggling with moderate to severe amphetamine addiction to start their recovery journey with a stay at a detox facility.
 We help our clients get admitted to the detox program that best suits their needs and we ensure a smooth transition into our stimulant addiction treatment program.
 Our team will help you understand not just how to survive without stimulants, but how to thrive.